nukri-tskvitaia/MathQuest/README.md

 5.1. **Setup SMTP**

-If you wish to use the email service rather than the console for sending emails, replace the placeholder values in the configuration below with your actual SMTP server details.
+If you wish to use the email service rather than the console for activation or restoration links, replace the placeholder values in the configuration below with your actual SMTP server details.

 ```json
 "Mail": {